rsekiya1994/PrincipalFit/README.md

 ```
 You can specify install directory by `${PATH_TO_INSTALL_DIR}`.
 When this is omitted, install directory is usually `/usr/local/include`.

-After installing Eigen3, go to directory of this library `PrincipalFit`.
+After installing Eigen 3, go to directory of this library `PrincipalFit`.
 Do commands

 ```
 $ mkdir build